-Hungary, Croatia: MOL-INA relations depends on new government strategy28.
-January 2016. / SEE Energy News
+Hungary, Croatia: MOL-INA relations depends on new government strategy, SEE Energy News

 MOL-INA relations will severely depend on the policy and strategy of new Croatian government.
 Previous government accused MOL for not fulfilling the investment obligation and plans to shut down the INA facilities.